jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 getElementFromList([], -1); // Argument of type 'number' is not assignable to parameter of type 'UnsignedInteger'
 ```

-This lets us define a more concreate / strict type, which leads to a safer codebase.
+This lets us define a more concrete / strict type, which leads to a safer codebase.
 This is how we would define a `EmailSchema` with a branded type and how we can use it:

 ```ts
 // definition